kaiffari/utuweb/README.md

 # utuweb
-excercises for web and mobile programming
+This repository contains excercises for web and mobile programming.
+I do not recommend using this material by anybody.